NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 It uses bootstrap accordion widget to create a historical list of searches, from searches stored in the history database for that app.

-The list shows just the search header with the date and tag an perhaps other data useful to describe the search, like the program.
+The list shows just the search header with the date and tag and perhaps other data useful to describe the search, like the program.

-Clicking this header expands the search to reveal the search fields.
-This front-end function is wanting and needs to be reviewed and completed.
+Clicking the header expands the search to reveal the search fields. *This front-end function is wanting and needs to be reviewed and completed*.

 Each search offers three buttons: